-- Submit to Cooperation Canada their last Annual Report and audited statements along with their Letters Patent and By-Laws.
+- Submit their last annual report and audited statements along with their letters patent and by-laws.

 - Forward with their application two recommendations from member organizations that are clearly positive in nature based on firsthand knowledge and signed by the chief executive officers.

-Completed Application Forms are forwarded to the Membership Committee for examination and review.
+Completed application forms are forwarded to Cooperation Canada’s membership committee for examination and review.